2015 Philmont Scout Ranch flash flood: Aftermath

 Shortly after the incident, Philmont staff notified the families of Scouts involved in the flood.
 Many crews at Philmont associated with the flood were temporarily withheld by Philmont staff until further notice because of logistical issues and because of significant damage to trails.
 Philmont and the New Mexico State Police also offered counseling for those involved in the flood.

 Many crews affected by the flood had lost many necessary items, such as tents, backpacks, and other camping gear.
 Several trails and bridges were also severely damaged by the flood.

 Because of debris, mudflows, and road blockage, a large portion of U.S. Route 64 in New Mexico was closed for a period of nearly one full day.

 Crews affected by the flood were given the opportunity to choose whether they were to continue their treks or to leave Philmont.
 Some crews decided to leave Philmont, while many decided to continue their treks.

 The New Mexico State Police investigated the flood further with the intent of providing more information to improve future preparedness, but came to no conclusions.
 The investigators believed that the incident could not have easily been prevented.
+Some campsites at Ponil, Cook Canyon, and Indian Writings were moved to higher ground.